 At 32, the estimable Sampras is sorting out his priorities and inevitably will take on new challenges in the years ahead.
 He concludes: “I feel vindicated with how my career ended.
 I am glad I am done and ready for the next chapter.”

-Original article appeared in (London, England) December 23, 2003 Issue
+Original article appeared in The Independent Newspaper (London, England) December 23, 2003 Issue